RhysAlfShaw/Portfolio/README.md

  The Jupiter notebooks should be visible on github (or they can be opened in google colab).

- ## This Portfolio Contain the following:
+ ## This Portfolio Contains the following:

  -  The techniques used in my BSc project analyising Galaxy Clusters.
  -  The End-to-End analysis of a gravitational wave event.